 Congratulations on your matriculation at the University of Arkansas at Pine Bluff !
-To ensure a smooth transition to the world of work, be sure that you have
+To ensure a smooth transition to the world of work, be sure that you have completed the clearance process

 .
 If you have any questions, please contact us at 870-575-8487.